 GCC hybrid classes combine on-campus instructor led classroom activities with content delivered over the Internet.
 Students interact with the instructor and other students face-to-face in a classroom as well as communicating through World Wide Web technologies.
 On-campus class time is reduced as compared to a regular on-campus course.

-Blackboard is a course management system used by most GCC instructors to deliver content for online courses.
-Find more information and demonstrations on the Video & Tutorial Help page.
+Canvas is a course management system used by most GCC instructors to deliver content for online courses.
+Find more information and tutorials on the Canvas Help page.

 That depends on the instructor.
 As you read through course descriptions or outlines, look for the words synchronous or asynchronous.
 Most courses follow a schedule, with assignments due at specific deadlines throughout the semester.
 Much of the work can be completed at times convenient to you (asynchronous).
 Occasionally you may meet with the class online as a group at a specific time (synchronous).